-As an engineering student, you need to take the English Level I exam, if you critical reading SAT-1 score is less than 600.
+As an engineering student, you need to take the English Level I exam, if you critical reading SAT-1 score is less than 650 (ACT < 32).
 The Math placement test is required for all engineering students, except those that have taken the AP Calculus AB or BC examinations prior to their senior year and obtained a score of 4 or 5.
-You need to have made sure to submit your official AP scores and if you did not submit prior to March 1, email us a scan of the scores to email@example.com.
-We cannot grant exceptions on potential scores from this year.
+You need to have made sure to submit your official AP scores and if you did not submit prior to March 1.
+We cannot grant exceptions on potential scores from this year, However, we will honor the results of AP tests once the scores are final.
 For more information on the exemptions from the placement testing, please visit here.

-The freshman year consists of required courses in General Chemistry, Applied Physics, English: Expository Writing, Mathematics: Calculus and Introduction to Computers for Engineers, as well as a Humanities/Social Science elective.
-Also, there is a course, Engineering Orientation Lectures, which presents the various engineering majors offered at Rutgers.
+The first year consists of required courses in General Chemistry, Applied Physics, English: Expository Writing, Mathematics: Calculus and Introduction to Computers for Engineers, as well as a Humanities/Social Science elective, and the Introduction to Engineering class, which presents the various engineering majors offered at Rutgers.
 Unlike other schools, since there is a common core curriculum, we will schedule your courses for you during this first semester.
-On May 15th, an online registration FORM will open for you to submit information for us to register you for your courses in the Fall.
-We ask that you complete the online registration FORM by June 5.
-If you do not submit the form or do not complete it fully, this could cause difficulties in preparing your Fall class schedule.
+In order for us to complete your schedule, we need you to fill out the following form filled out by June 8: REGISTRATION FORM.

 Note: Based on your placement test results, the registration forms, and any AP credit or college courses taken, a schedule will be made for you for the semester.

 Final registration is completed in August and your schedule will be sent to you.
-You will also receive information about Freshman Orientation during August.
+You will also receive information about Freshman Kick-Off during August.
 Students will have the opportunity to make scheduling changes during the first week of classes.
-More informaiton will be given during First Year Orientation and Advising.
+More informaiton will be given during First Year Kick-Off and Advising.

 Advanced Placement Exams